rfkinline/BTC-Dashboard/README.md

 insert the following code at the end:<br>
 > @reboot DISPLAY=:0 sudo pigpiod<br>
-> @reboot DISPLAY=:0 python3 /home/pi/BTCDashboard.py
+> @reboot DISPLAY=:0 python3 /home/pi/ETHDashboard.py

 additional documentation: https://www.raspberrypi.org/documentation/linux/usage/cron.md

 ## To stop the program
-To stop the program, click on the BTC logo.
+To stop the program, click on the ETH logo.

 ## Python
-Start the program with "python3" and not "python"  ("python3 BTCDashboard.py")
+Start the program with "python3" and not "python"  ("python3 ETHDashboard.py")